During the Coronarvirus Pandemic 2020/2021

 If you have any concerns about online activity that your pupils have been accessing or about people contacting your children online through platforms that you are using, report it to CEOP, National Crime Agency.

 There are various training courses on line regarding on line safety e.eg NSPCC ‘on line safety’ for which there is a charge of £35.
 NSPCC also have plenty of free downloadable resources to help you keep children safe.
 The Young People’s Foundation in your local borough and other local infrastructure organisations are also offering guidance on online safety.

 Signposting On the Internet

 Holding live classes via Zoom or on an other video conferencing platform is one method of communicating, but in some situations it might not be the most effective.

 It may be relevant to set some homework activities as a follow up or as an alternative.
 If so, the parent should know what that involves.
-Activities could be posted on websites or emailed to parents as attachments.
-Any sites recommended should be researched for relevance and suitability.
+Activities can be posted on websites or emailed to parents as attachments.
+Research and recommended sites for relevance and suitability.
 Sometimes the language or the methods used might be different from the English system e.g. there are a great many American websites with good ideas which teachers could use, but would not be suitable for children to visit.